-A significant number of our pupils have a diagnosis of Autistic Spectrum Condition (ASC).
+A significant number of our pupils have a diagnosis of Autism.
 Our offer to meet the needs of these pupils includes a dedicated, specialised curriculum with range of teaching methods, interventions, approaches and strategies to promote and encourage good progress and access to the curriculum.
 In addition to this, we also offer a personalised curriculum and assessment (ImPACTS) for our pupils with profound and multiple learning disabilities.

 In the Early Years Foundation Stage children follow the areas of learning and development as outlined in the early years statutory framework.
 These are:-

 - Understanding of the World